Alaska Crime Rate in 2024 – 5 Most Dangerous Cities

 1. Fairbanks – 52.26 per 1000 People

-Fairbanks reports a violent crime rate of 8.44 per 1000 and a staggering total crime rate of 52.26 per 1000.
+Fairbanks reports a violent crime rate of 8.44 per 1000 and a staggering total crime rate of 52.26 per 1000, according to Crime Grade.
 Therefore, you can see why Alaska crime rate gets a large chunk from Fairbanks.

 That makes it one of the cities with the highest crime rates in the state.